Chorus-ACE/Greatdori/README.md

 echo "Greatdori: something went wrong at step $step.
 Learn more at README.md."
 ```

 If necessary, use `utils/update-checkout` to update all relying repositories later.
-Use `utils/generate-workspace` to generate workspace later.
+Use `utils/generate-workspace` to generate workspace.

 If something's wrong, please look at the step-by-step instructions below and find the corresponding step.
 Try to run the step again, and if issue still occurs, please report to us.